Are you aware of the health dangers of fragrance?

 And then there are phthalates (thal-ates)…

-One of the uses of phthalates is in fragrances, where they stabilize synthetic perfumes.
+One of the uses of phthalates is in fragrances, which stabilize synthetic perfumes.
 If the product you have in your hand says “fragrance” on the bottle, there is a very high chance that there are phthalates in there.

 Both the EPA and the Department of Health and Human Services have labeled some types of phthalates as “probable carcinogens” — which means they cause cancer in animals and may cause cancer in humans.
 The FDA calls them “possibly harmful.”
 The EU has banned some of them outright.